padiketeku/EarthObservation101-Practicals/Activity-10-Working with Temperature Data.md

 ## Activity Begins

-Thermal remote sensing has a wide application areas, including archaeology (e.g., https://weather.ndc.nasa.gov/archeology/chaco_compare.html), drought monitoring (e.g., https://lpdaac.usgs.gov/resources/data-action/two-sensors-are-greater-one-observing-drought-smap-and-modis/), and urban heat islands.
+Thermal remote sensing has a wide application areas, including archaeology, drought monitoring (e.g., https://lpdaac.usgs.gov/resources/data-action/two-sensors-are-greater-one-observing-drought-smap-and-modis/), and urban heat islands.

 In this practical you are required to use publicly available satellite imagery to confirm this hypothesis by exploring the relationship between vegetation and temperature.
 The region of interest is given by the list of coordinates below. <br>
 [142.06594410835254,-17.94898241151206, <br>